wp-plugins/cart66-cloud/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 1.6.9 - 1/31/2014 =

+- Fixed: Receipt URL redirection failing when WordPress is installed in a subdirectory
+- Updated: Improved sign in and sign out links for cases where the WordPress Address and Site Address URLs are different
+- Updated: Improvements to keep the logged in status of members in sync between the secure cloud and WordPress
+- Updated: Performance improvements to reduce the number of empty shopping carts that get created
+- Updated: New CSS to improve the display of the "product added to cart" notification
+- Updated: Improved error messages for when add to cart links are unable to add products to the cart

 = 1.6.8 - 1/14/2014 =